How Much Do You Know About The Digital Tax In Malaysia?

 Majority of local e-commerce transactions involving items sold online will be excluded from digital tax as they are already subject to import duty and sales tax.
 The same goes for Malaysian-made services which are already subject to local taxation laws.

 Sadly, this does not mean that sellers and service providers who are affected by this new tax regime will not push some of the tax cost to the consumers by adding it to the existing price.
 This is a possibility as this would be a commercial decision for sellers, and will be based on several factors that vary from business to business.
-Also, if the tax process is too tedious or foreign sellers do not see business in Malaysia as profitable, it’s possible that the product’s listings will be removed from Malaysia, making it unavailable to us.

 Despite all this, the fact remains that a country is entitled to its fair share of tax revenue when an online service entity sells a product or service to a consumer in it.
-As such, we will have to wait and see if the big players of the digital industry comply to Malaysia’s digital tax in 2020.